top of page

 It’s about alignment.

-And when we edit before buying, reuse before replacing, donate before discarding — we create homes that feel lighter and tread a little softer on the planet.
+When we edit before buying, reuse before replacing, and donate before discarding — we create homes that feel lighter and tread a little softer on the planet.

 That’s organization with heart.